 Dr. Peter Friedrichs holds a degree in microelectronics, a degree in business administration and engineering, and a PhD in electrical engineering, specialized in SiC power devices.
 He joined Infineon in 2011 and holds the position of Vice President SiC.
 He is author or co-author of more than 50 scientific papers and conference proceedings and holds numerous patents in the field of SiC power devices and technologies.

-In the first episode of “Sound On.
-Power On.” host Prof. Marco Jung and his guest Prof. Frede Blaabjerg from the Aalborg University in Denmark discuss trends in power electronics.
+In the first episode of the PCIM Podcast, host Prof. Marco Jung and his guest Prof. Frede Blaabjerg from the Aalborg University in Denmark discuss trends in power electronics.
 Decentralized power generation through renewable energies, especially photovoltaic and wind energy, is on the rise worldwide.
 What are the next tasks for a success?
 Listen to Frede sharing his thoughts on the role of hydrogen as a future energy carrier and the main challenges correlating with this development.
 Marco and Frede provide answers on how to manage a successful energy transition considering a decrease in energy consumption, particularly in industrial applications.
 They talk about silicon carbide semiconductors in electric vehicles that promise higher efficiency, but also higher costs in comparison to Si-IGBTs.
 Where is the journey going?

 About Frede Blaabjerg